 A large part of keeping your asthma under control and preventing 'asthma attacks' involves preventative measures like avoiding known triggers and taking your preventer medicine every day.

-And it is important for all long-term conditions, to have regular reviews, so a good relationship with your doctor means that you can easily discuss your symptoms or concerns and adjust your asthma plan.
+As with all long-term conditions, it is important to have regular reviews, so a good relationship with your doctor means that you can easily discuss your symptoms or concerns and adjust your asthma plan.

 All people with asthma (or their parents or carers, if children) should consider vaccination against the flu, especially if they have severe asthma.
 Adults with asthma can also benefit from vaccination against pneumococcal disease in some situations.
 Vaccination against influenza is free for people with severe asthma and for everyone over 65.